cloudfoundry/diego-release/examples/aws/README.md

 ### Generate the Diego manifest

 See the full [manifest generation documentation](https://github.com/cloudfoundry/diego-release/docs/manifest-generation.md) for more generation instructions.
 Remember that the `-n` instance-count-overrides flag and the `-v` release-versions flags are optional.
-If using a non-standard deployment (SQL, Volume Drivers, Garden-RunC, etc) follow the [generate the Diego manifest optional instructions](OPTIONAL.md#generate-the-diego-manifest).
+If using a non-standard deployment (SQL, Volume Drivers, etc) follow the [generate the Diego manifest optional instructions](OPTIONAL.md#generate-the-diego-manifest).

 ```bash
 cd $DIEGO_RELEASE_DIR